 4. It is the headquarters of major tourist attractions in Ghana

-Perhaps you want to visit Ghana and you have no idea about where to commence your tourist activities.
-Kumasi is the place to start.
-Key features e.g. the ancient fort Kumasi, the Kumasi hat museum will intrigue you.
-There is also the Kumasi National cultural center where you will get a chance to explore different Asante’s regalia e.g. the golden stool.
+Perhaps you want to visit Ghana and you have no idea about where to commence your tourist activities, Kumasi is the place to start.
+Key features in the city are the ancient fort Kumasi, the Kumasi hat museum, etc. There is also the Kumasi National cultural center where you will get a chance to explore different Asante’s regalia including the golden stool.
 Be sure to shop in the Kumasi central market too.
 The market will see you obtain different indigenous and modern products.

 5. It is one of the wealthiest cities in Africa

 Many people wonder how such an old city can emerge a wealthy city.
 There is a vast deposit of Gold in Kumasi and this has been attributed to be the major source of Kumasi’s wealth.
 Hardwood and cocoa have also contributed significantly towards the wealth of the city.

 6. It holds 50% of the timber industry in Ghana

 The timber industry in Ghana traces its strong foundation to Kumasi.
 Visiting the Kaasai industrial area will explain this.